MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/ios.md

 - Controlling whether the page title is displayed as a large title in the page navigation bar.
 For more information, see [Displaying Large Titles](#large_title).
 - Setting the status bar visibility on a [`Page`](xref:Xamarin.Forms.Page).
 For more information, see [Setting the Status Bar Visibility on a Page](#set_status_bar_visibility).
 - Ensuring that page content is positioned on an area of the screen that is safe for all iOS devices.
 For more information, see [Enabling the Safe Area Layout Guide](#safe_area_layout).
+- Setting the presentation style of modal pages on an iPad.
+For more information, see [Setting the Modal Page Presentation Style on an iPad](#modal-page-presentation-style).

 <a name="navigationpage-hideseparatorbar" />